Project

 water flow meter

-Added by hugomeiland about 11 years ago
+Added by hugomeiland over 11 years ago

 during the meet-up we discussed increasing safety as a subject; one of the features would be testing the flow of water over the laser.